-One of the major causes of accidents in the home is lack of preparation.
-If you are experiencing loss of vision or low vision, there are certain steps you need to implement in your home to maintain safety and functionality.
+One of the major causes of accidents in the home is lack of preparation – is your new home prepared for the visually impaired?
+If you’re experiencing loss of vision or low vision, there are certain steps you need to implement in your home to maintain safety and functionality.
 Have a family member or close friend assist you in making the changes necessary in your home and give yourself time to get familiar with your new surroundings.
 Ensuring your safety and that of others is the best way to navigate and adapt to living with a visual impairment.

 If you have been a resident in your current home for quite some time, chances are you have accumulated a lot of belongings.
 While you have the help, sort through everything and rid of anything that is no longer of use or deemed to be potentially hazardous.
 This one step alone can lessen your chances of an accident tremendously.
 Store clothing in the proper dresser or bin, and allow yourself to get acquainted with your sense of texture and touch.
 Use your hands to locate identifying factors on your clothing such as buttons and zippers.
 Mark your dressers with bump dots to help you locate your clothes with ease.